Phate6660/rsPhate/README.md

 - `export DISCORD_TOKEN=token` (obtain your token from the bot section of the developers part of discord's website).
 - `cargo run` or `cargo run --release` from the root dir of the repo, or at least, the `.env` and `scripts/` must be in the CWD.
+- Args are delimited with `,` so make sure commands are ran like this: `^command arg,arg`.

 ## Current Commands